9.5.5 Money Laundering and Currency Crimes

 Note:

-For example, if A gave his/her cocaine profits to B to launder through a network of smurfs, B could be charged with 18 USC §1956(a)(1)(B)(ii) even if he/she was unaware that the funds actually came from a SUA provided that it could be shown that B knew the funds came from some form of unlawful activity.
+For example, if A gave his/her cocaine profits to B to launder through a network of smurfs, B could be charged with 18 USC 1956(a)(1)(B)(ii) even if they were unaware that the funds actually came from a SUA provided that it could be shown that B knew the funds came from some form of unlawful activity.

 Note: